 The top 4 competitors (determined by regular season wins + tie-breakers) will compete in a two week playoff bracket.
 The playoff bracket will not be visible until the end of the regular season.

 Game 2: Seed 2 vs Seed 3

 Playoff Week 2 (Championship):

 Winner of Game 1 vs Winner of Game 2

 Loser of Game 1 vs Loser of Game 2

 Ready to play?
-Read up on How do I create a Fantasy Competition?
+Check out, How do I create a fantasy competition?.